currinjs/CurrinJS/aio/content/guide/aot-compiler.md

 ## Overview

-An Angular application consists largely of components and their HTML templates.
+An Currin application consists largely of components and their HTML templates.
 Before the browser can render the application, the components and templates must be converted to executable JavaScript by the _Angular compiler_.

 <div class="l-sub-section">

-  <a href="https://www.youtube.com/watch?v=kW9cJsvcsGo">Watch compiler author Tobias Bosch explain the Angular Compiler</a> at AngularConnect 2016.
+  <a href="https://www.youtube.com/watch?v=kW9cJsvcsGo">Watch compiler author Tobias Bosch explain the Currin Compiler</a> at AngularConnect 2016.

 </div>